XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter4.md

 ### ![#ff00ff](https://placehold.it/15/ff00ff/000000?text=+) `Electricity`

       Since the telephone’s advent over 100 years ago, the dominant way to “wire” the home involved the use of copper cabling.
       The copper phone wire is perfectly adequate for a voice signal, which is what it was intended for.
       An Ethernet cable, but the downside is you get signal lost if your a certain distance away.
       The upside is that it's cheap.

 ### ![#0099ff](https://placehold.it/15/0099ff/000000?text=+) `Light`

+      Fiber optics refers to technology that transmits data through thin strands of a highly transparent material that usually is either glass or plastic.
       You send bits as light beams from one place to another using fiber optic cables.
       A thread of glass engineered to reflect light.
       Light bounces up and down the length of the cable until it is received on the other end.
-      It's good because its fast and has no signal lost but bad because it's expensive and hard to work with.
+      By the mid-1980s, fiber’s bandwidth and distance capabilities made it significantly less expensive than other communication mediums, so it has replaced them.

 ### ![#cc0066](https://placehold.it/15/cc0066/000000?text=+) `Radio Waves`

+      While fiber optics seem to have many advantages over copper, wireless broadband is gaining in popularity and usage.
       When it receives data, it translates it into radio waves then translate it back into bits for the user.